Policies and Procedures

 Professional Studies (PST) courses

-Gallaudet University offers a wide range courses that bear the prefix "PST".
+Gallaudet University offers a wide range of courses that bear the prefix "PST".
 PST courses carry university credit but credits earned are not applied toward a Gallaudet University degree.
 These courses are designed at a reduced cost to offer educational and professional development opportunities for those who are not looking to pursue a degree program.
 Often a PST course may be cross-listed with an undergraduate or graduate class and the class is made up of both sections.
 PST students will need to meet the same criteria for admission and completion.
 Other universities and accrediting organizations may accept PST credits, but students wishing to transfer credits should check to determine the applicability of the coursework at their home institution.
 Some PST courses are offered as clusters that lead to professional certificates.

 You will need Adobe Reader to view these PDF documents.
 Adobe Acrobat reader is free software that can be downloaded from the Adobe Reader website.